Katarzyna Piter

-Katarzyna Piter ([kataˈʐɨna ˈpitɛr]; born 16 February 1991) is a Polish professional tennis player.
+Katarzyna Piter ([kataˈʐɨna ˈpitɛr]; born 16 February 1991) is a Polish professional tennis player who specializes in doubles.

-In the spring of 2014, she reached her career-high rankings, No. 95 in singles and 67 (new high in July 2022: No. 66) in doubles.
-She has won eight singles and 25 doubles titles on the ITF Women's Circuit.
+On 12 May 2014, she reached her career-high ranking of No. 95 in singles and on 9 June 2025, she achieved her best doubles ranking of No. 49.
+Piter has won five doubles titles on the WTA Tour and one WTA 125 doubles title, as well as eight singles and 26 doubles titles on the ITF Women's Circuit.

+Career

-In July 2013 at Palermo, Piter won her sole title on the WTA Tour.
-Partnering with Kristina Mladenovic, they upset Karolína and Kristýna Plíšková in the final, in a super-tiebreak decision.
+In July 2013, at the Palermo Ladies Open, Piter won her first title on the WTA Tour.
+She and partner Kristina Mladenovic upset Karolína and Kristýna Plíšková in the final, in a super-tiebreak.

+Partnered with Fanny Stollár, she also won the doubles title at the 2023 Budapest Grand Prix, defeating Jessie Aney and Anna Sisková inna champions tiebreak in the final.
+The pair defended their title in Budapest the following year, beating Anna Danilina and Irina Khromacheva in the final which again went to a deciding champions tiebreak.
+Piter and Stollár were runners-up in the doubles at the 2024 Guangzhou Open, losing to top seeds Kateřina Siniaková and Zhang Shuai in the final.
+They also lost in the final at the 2024 Jiangxi Open, this time to Guo Hanyu and Moyuka Uchijima.

+Teaming with Mayar Sherif, she won the 2025 Mérida Open, defeating Anna Danilina and Irina Khromacheva in the final.
+Piter combined with Janice Tjen to claim the 2025 Guangzhou Open, overcoming Eudice Chong and Liang En-shuo in the final which went to a deciding champions tiebreak.

 Fed Cup

 Piter played 2009 for Poland in the Europe/Africa Zone I of the Fed Cup and helped them qualify for the World Group II Play-offs against Japan.
 In the round-robin stage, she lost her match against Monica Niculescu of Romania, won against Johanna Larsson of Sweden, beat Dijana Stojić of Bosnia and Herzegovina and paired up with Klaudia Jans to beat the Bosnian pairing.
-In the first play-off against Great Britain, she lost the first singles match to Elena Baltacha 4–6, 1–6.
+In the first play-off against Great Britain, she lost the first singles match to Elena Baltacha, 4–6, 1–6.
 Poland, however, won that tie.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

 Doubles

+Current through the 2023 Budapest Grand Prix.